vmware/terraform-provider-vmc/website/docs/r/site_recovery.html.markdown

 # vmc_site_recovery

 Provides a resource to activate and deactivate site recovery for SDDC.
-~> **Note:** Site recovery resource implicitly depends on SSDC resource creation.
+~> **Note:** Site recovery resource implicitly depends on SDDC resource creation.
 SDDC must be provisioned before a site recovery can be activated.
 For details on how to provision SDDC refer to [vmc_sddc](https://www.terraform.io/docs/providers/vmc/r/sddc.html).

 ## Example Usage